MicrosoftDocs/learn/learn-pr/azure/design-health-model-mission-critical-workload/includes/5-exercise-define-health-states-metrics-threshold.md

 | Azure Event Hubs | Processing backlog length (outgoing/incoming messages) | < 3 | 3-20 |  > 20 |
 | Azure Blob Storage | Average latency (ms) | < 100 | 100-200 | > 200 |

 In this example, the error tolerance for the front-end web application and the Catalog API is different.
 This difference relates to the technical understanding of the application.
 All front-end errors should be handled client-side, so there's a zero threshold.
-However, on the API layer, 10 exceptions are allowed to account for user-caused errors (such as *404 - Not Found*) that don't necessarily indicate a health issue.
+However, on the API layer, 10 exceptions are allowed to account for user-caused errors.
+For example, errors such as *404 - Not Found* don't necessarily indicate a health issue.